vjesticalab/VLabApp/doc/docs/registration_module/reference.md

 ## Alignment

-This module apply existing transformation matrices (created with the registration module) to an input image to generate a registered image.
+This module apply existing transformation matrices (created with the registration module) to input images to generate registered images.

 ### Input files